go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 ## Does Gitea have a "GitHub/GitLab pages" feature?

-Gitea will not implement this feature due to CSRF security concerns.
+Gitea doesn't provide builtin Pages server.
+You need a dedicated domain to serve static pages to avoid CSRF security risks.

+For simple usage, you can use a reverse proxy to rewrite & serve static contents from Gitea's raw file URLs.

 And there are already available third-party services like [pages server](https://codeberg.org/Codeberg/pages-server) that can provide the required functionality.

 ## Active user vs login prohibited user